nt246/NTRES-6100-data-science/assignments/assignment_4.md

 ## Exercise 3.
 Unemployment in the US 1967-2015 (**OPTIONAL**)

-This excercise uses the dataset `economics` from the ggplot2 package.
+This exercise uses the dataset `economics` from the ggplot2 package.
 It was produced from US economic time series data available from
 <http://research.stlouisfed.org/fred2>.
-It descibes the number of
+It describes the number of
-unemployed persons (`unemploy`), among other variables, in the US from 1967 to 2015.
+unemployed persons (`unemploy`, in thousands) and total population (`pop`, in thousands), among other variables, in each moth from 1967 to 2015 in the US.

 ``` r
 head(economics) %>% kable()